Combining CBD With Magnesium: Science-Backed Benefits

 Anti-inflammatory Effects

-Inflammation is involved in many health conditions.
-Both CBD and magnesium have immune-modulating properties that may help reduce inflammation in the body.
+Both CBD and magnesium have immune-modulating properties that may help reduce chronic inflammation, which is involved in many health conditions.

 Supplementing with magnesium has been shown to reduce molecules associated with inflammation, such as C-reactive protein (CRP) and interleukin 6 (13).
 A review of 11 studies on magnesium and inflammation found that magnesium supplementation resulted in a statistically significant reduction of CRP in patients suffering from chronic inflammatory conditions (14).

-Research is also unequivocal in supporting CBD’s anti-inflammatory effects, with at least some evidence for potential benefits in inflammatory diseases that include diabetes, arthritis, cancer, epilepsy, neurodegenerative, cardiovascular, and skin conditions (15).
+Research is also unequivocal in supporting CBD’s anti-inflammatory effects, with at least some evidence for potential benefits in inflammatory diseases, including diabetes, arthritis, cancer, epilepsy, neurodegenerative, cardiovascular, and skin conditions (15).

 Cardiovascular Health

-Magnesium plays a key role in supporting a healthy cardiovascular system (16).
+Magnesium is key in supporting a healthy cardiovascular system (16).
 Most notably, it works together with calcium to keep your work beating in a steady rhythm.

-Similarly, a 2017 literature review found that magnesium supplementation had beneficial effects on levels of HDL and LDL cholesterol, triglycerides, and systolic blood pressure (all major risk factors for heart disease) in both diabetic and non-diabetic adults (18).
+Similarly, a 2017 literature review found that magnesium supplementation had beneficial effects on HDL and LDL cholesterol levels, triglycerides, and systolic blood pressure (all major risk factors for heart disease) in diabetic and non-diabetic adults (18).

 Migraines

-Migraines are notorious for being difficult to treat and are considered the sixth leading cause of time lost due to disability worldwide (21).
-Research suggests that both magnesium and endocannabinoid deficiency may be involved in migraines (22, 23).
+Migraines are notoriously difficult to treat and considered the sixth leading cause of time lost due to disability worldwide (21).
+Research suggests magnesium and endocannabinoid deficiency may be involved in migraines (22, 23).

 A 2016 review of 21 studies found that magnesium supplementation “significantly alleviated the frequency and intensity of migraine” (24).
 Another review conducted in 2018 concluded that magnesium supplements could be a “safe and cost efficient strategy” for migraine prevention (25).